maru3l/gatsby-source-magento/README.md

 ## How to use

 First, you need a way to pass environment variables to the build process, so secrets and other secured data aren't committed to source control.
-We recommend using [`dotenv`][dotenv] which will then expose environment variables.
-[Read more about dotenv and using environment variables here][envvars].
+We recommend using [`dotenv`](https://www.npmjs.com/package/dotenv) which will then expose environment variables.
+[Read more about dotenv and using environment variables here](https://www.gatsbyjs.org/docs/environment-variables/).
 Then we can _use_ these environment variables and configure our plugin.

 ```javascript
 // In your gatsby-config.js